 Onboard TTS - Mediocre quality at best (recommended to change on first setup)

-Enable AWS POLLY enter the API key into the AWS menu in
+Enable AWS POLLY enter the API key into the advanced menu in

-Adminand a selection of male and female voices are available to choose from.
-AWS POLLY
+Emergency Tabnow displays a selection of bilingual male and female voices to choose from: Joanna, Matthew and Chantal (more to come)

 Alert Repeat Interval time between repeated plays of queued alert messages.
 Setting this value to 0 will cause an alert message to play until the Expiry time stated within that message has passed